 - A patient of a mental health facility within the past five years, or a patient in a mental health facility more than 5 years ago (“patient” is defined to include a person who was an inpatient or resident of a mental health facility or a person who received outpatient treatment if he or she was determined to present a clear and present danger3 ) if that person has not received certification by a physician, clinical psychologist, or qualified examiner after a mental health evaluation that he or she is not a clear and present danger to self or others;

-- A person who has been adjudicated as mentally disabled (defined in numerous ways)4;
+- A person who has been adjudicated as mentally disabled (as defined under state law)4;

-- A person whose mental condition (meaning a state of mind manifested by violent, suicidal, threatening, or assaultive behavior) is of such a nature that it poses a clear and present danger to self, others, or the community5 See our page on Mental Health Reporting in Illinois for details about how this determination is made.);
+- A person whose mental condition (meaning a state of mind manifested by violent, suicidal, threatening, or assaultive behavior) is found to pose a clear and present danger to self, others, or the community as evidenced by serious threats of violence or threatening physical or verbal behavior.5 (See our page on Mental Health Reporting in Illinois for details about how this determination is made);

-- A person involuntarily admitted into a mental health facility;
+- A person who has been involuntarily admitted in a mental health facility;

 - A person who intentionally made a false statement on the FOID card application;

-- An alien unlawfully present in the United States under the laws of the United States;
+- A person unlawfully present in the United States under the laws of the United States;

 - An alien admitted to the United States under a non-immigrant visa (subject to certain exceptions, including aliens admitted to the U.S. under a non-immigrant visa for lawful hunting or sporting purposes, official representatives of foreign governments, and foreign law enforcement officers in the U.S. on official business);

-- A person convicted within the past five years of battery, assault, aggravated assault, violation of a protection order, or a substantially similar offense in another jurisdiction, in which a firearm was used or possessed;
+- A person convicted within the past five years of battery, assault, aggravated assault, violation of a protective order,7 or a substantially similar offense in another jurisdiction, in which a firearm was used or possessed;

 - A person convicted of domestic battery, aggravated domestic battery, or a substantially similar offense in another jurisdiction;

-- Prohibited from acquiring or possessing firearms or ammunition by any Illinois state statute or federal law;
+- Prohibited from acquiring or possessing firearms or ammunition by federal law;

 - A minor subject to a juvenile petition alleging that he or she is a delinquent minor for the commission of an offense that if committed by an adult would be a felony; or

-- An adult who had been adjudicated a delinquent minor for the commission of an offense that if committed by an adult would be a felony.7
+- An adult who had been adjudicated a delinquent minor for the commission of an offense that if committed by an adult would be a felony.8

-- A person who is not a resident of the State of Illinois, with limited exceptions for law enforcement officers, security officers, or military personnel permanently assigned in Illinois.8
+- A person who is not a resident of the State of Illinois, with limited exceptions for law enforcement officers, security officers, or military personnel permanently assigned in Illinois.9

-In addition, DSP must deny an application for, or revoke and seize, a FOID card, if DSP finds that the applicant or cardholder is or was at the time of issuance subject to a firearm-prohibiting protective order, including a Firearms Restraining Order.9 (Illinois refers to extreme risk protection orders as “Firearms Restraining Orders” or FROs).
-For more information about the Firearms Restraining Order process in Illinois, see the Disarming Prohibited Persons in Illinois page.
-For information about this policy more generally, see the Extreme Risk Protection Orders policy page.
+In addition, DSP must generally deny an application for, or revoke and seize, a FOID card, if DSP finds that the applicant or cardholder is or was at the time of issuance subject to a court protective order, including a Firearms Restraining Order, domestic violence protective order, stalking no contact order, or civil no contact order.10 (Illinois refers to extreme risk protection orders as “Firearms Restraining Orders” or FROs).
+For more information about the Firearms Restraining Order process in Illinois, see the Extreme Risk Protection Orders in Illinois page.
+For more information about Domestic Violence-related firearm restrictions in Illinois, see the Domestic Violence & Firearms in Illinois page.

-As a condition of probation or conditional discharge, Illinois law also requires a person convicted of a felony or misdemeanor involving the intentional or knowing infliction or threat of bodily harm to refrain from possession of a firearm or other dangerous weapon.10 A court may, at its discretion, impose this same condition on a person convicted of a non-violent misdemeanor.11
+Illinois law also requires, as a condition of probation or conditional discharge, that a person convicted of a felony, a misdemeanor involving the intentional or knowing infliction or threat of bodily harm, or any other misdemeanor that qualifies as a “misdemeanor crime of domestic violence” under federal law refrain from possessing firearms.11 A court may, at its discretion, impose this same condition on people convicted of non-violent misdemeanors too.12

-Illinois law also imposes minimum age restrictions on firearms sold to young people.
+Illinois law also imposes minimum age restrictions on the sale of firearms to young people.

-For information on the background check process used to enforce these provisions, see the Background Checks in Illinois section.
+For information on the background check process used to enforce these provisions, see the Background Check Procedures in Illinois section.

 - 430 Ill.
 Comp.
 Stat.
 65/2(a)(1), (2).